dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 > [!IMPORTANT]
 > The JSON serialization documentation is under construction.
 This article doesn't cover all scenarios.
 For more information, examine [System.Text.Json issues](https://github.com/dotnet/corefx/issues?q=is%3Aopen+is%3Aissue+label%3Aarea-System.Text.Json) in the dotnet/corefx repository on GitHub, especially those labeled [json-functionality-doc](https://github.com/dotnet/corefx/labels/json-functionality-doc).

 This article shows how to create custom converters for the JSON serialization classes that are provided in the <xref:System.Text.Json> namespace.
-For an introduction to using `System.Text.Json`, see [How to serialize and deserialize JSON in .NET](system-text-json-how-to.md).
+For an introduction to `System.Text.Json`, see [How to serialize and deserialize JSON in .NET](system-text-json-how-to.md).

 A *converter* is a class that converts an object or a value to and from JSON.
 The `System.Text.Json` namespace has built-in converters for most primitive types that map to JavaScript primitives.
-You can write custom converters for two common scenarios:
+You can write custom converters:

 * To override the default behavior of a built-in converter.
 For example, you might want `DateTime` values to be represented by mm/dd/yyyy format instead of the default  ISO 8601-1:2019 format.
 * To support a custom data type.
 For example, a `PhoneNumber` struct.